queilawithaQ/documentation/_basic/languages-frameworks/nodejs.md

 ### Dependency Cache

-Codeship automatically caches the `$REPO_ROOT/node_modules` directory between builds to optimize build performance.
+CodeShip automatically caches the `$REPO_ROOT/node_modules` directory between builds to optimize build performance.
 You can [read this article to learn more]({{ site.baseurl }}{% link _basic/builds-and-configuration/dependency-cache.md %}) about the dependency cache and how to clear it.
 We also configure `yarn` to write into `$HOME/cache/yarn`, which is also cached.

 ### Caching Globally Installed Dependencies